 South Wales Police officer's speed fine 'cheat'

-A police officer who tried to cheat his way out of a speeding ticket by changing his car number plates, has been jailed for three months.
+A South Wales Police officer tried to cheat his way out of a speeding ticket by changing his car number plates, a court has heard.

-Det Con Anthony Rees-Thompson, 40, was caught by a speed camera doing 35mph in a 30mph zone in Swansea.
+Sgt Anthony Rees-Thompson, 40, of Abercrave, Powys, was allegedly caught by a speed camera doing 35mph in a 30mph zone in Swansea.

-But the South Wales Police officer from Abercrave, Powys, denied it was him and changed his number plates, Cardiff Crown Court heard.
+But he denied it was him and changed his number plates, Cardiff Crown Court was told.

-The defendant, who has worked for South Wales Police for 10 years, challenged the fixed penalty notice and was asked to submit photographic proof that it was not the same vehicle.
+The trial heard the police officer, who has worked for South Wales Police for 10 years, challenged the fixed penalty notice and was asked to submit photographic proof that it was not the same vehicle.

 'Technical error' claim

 But the court heard he sent in photographs of the silver Vauxhall Corsa with new plates customised with a blue GB sign and the Welsh flag, bought for £21 online.

 He then wrote to the speed camera unit saying there had been a technical error or another similar car was using the same registration number.